robertoporta/LAN/README.md

 </p>

 <h1>Leaf–Spine Campus LAN with VLAN Segmentation, Inter-VLAN Routing, EtherChannel, and Upstream Routing</h1>
-This lab demonstrates a small-scale enterprise campus LAN with an added edge routing layer to simulate real-world upstream connectivity.

-The network is segmented into Engineering and Operations VLANs, with a Layer 3 switch providing inter-VLAN routing via SVIs.
-Redundant uplinks are bundled using EtherChannel (LACP).
+This lab implements a leaf–spine campus network architecture to demonstrate scalable Layer 3 design principles used in modern enterprise environments.

+Two distribution (spine) Layer 3 switches form the core of the network, handling routing between VLANs and upstream connectivity.
+Two access (leaf) switches provide endpoint connectivity, with all client devices connected at the edge layer.

-An edge router forwards default traffic to an upstream router that simulates an ISP using a loopback interface, enabling realistic end-to-end traffic flow beyond the LAN.
+Redundant uplinks between access and distribution switches are configured using EtherChannel (LACP) to improve bandwidth and provide link resilience.
+An edge router forwards traffic to an upstream ISP router, which simulates external internet connectivity using a loopback interface.

+This design demonstrates scalable routing, redundancy, VLAN segmentation, and hierarchical network architecture principles.
 </p>